rebots-online/jsonic-editor/README.md

 To Save the file, click File > Save (CTRL-S)

-Licence info in Help > About
+License info in Help > About